gemini-testing/testplane-mcp/README.md

 <summary>Navigation</summary>

 ### `navigate`
-Open a URL in the browser.
+Navigate to URL in the browser.
 - **Parameters:**
   - `url` (string, required): The URL to navigate to